 Undergraduate degrees in Music Education prepare students to teach at the primary and secondary levels.
 At the graduate level, the School of Music offers both a Master of Arts and Doctor of Philosophy degree for individuals seeking advanced professional development or pursuing a career in higher education.
 Concentrations include choral and instrumental teaching/conducting, music for children, and numerous other areas of musical and educational study.

-In addition to degree programs, the UW offers several ways to achieve teacher certification.
+In addition to degree programs, the UW offers several ways to achieve teacher certification at the undergraduate level.
 Each of the programs listed leads to a teaching license in the State of Washington.

 - Post Baccalaureate (BM) Certification, Instrumental or Vocal Emphasis